eaton11/ChainGang/README.md

 Other Methods:
 - `Chain()`
 - `Sibling()`
+- `Listener("event", callback)` - add an event listener to an element
+- `Attr()` - Allows adding mutliple attributes inside an object literal
 - `Up()` - Traverses up the Gang by one chain
 - `Purge()` - Removes all children from Element
 - `Gang()` - Traverses to top of current gang

+Properties:
+- `Gang` - All gangs have a gang property of true.

 - - -